Dreamscent/Dreamscent.github.io/_posts/2020-03-16-My-OSCP-Journey.md

-I submitted my report in the dead of the morning at on the 9th of March just a few hours before the deadline and got the email from Offensive Security a week later confirming my passing grade and awarding me my certification.
+I submitted my report in the dead of the morning  on the 9th of March just a few hours before the deadline and got the email from Offensive Security a week later confirming my passing grade and awarding me my certification.